-School Direct is a route into teacher training which allows schools or groups of schools to take a leading role in ITT provision in partnership with an accredited provider.
+School Direct is a route into teacher training which allows schools or groups of schools to take a leading role in ITT provision in partnership with a University.
 It is underpinned by a belief that schools can improve the system by creating more school led training that best meets the needs of schools and trainees.
-School Direct is a programme where schools recruit trainees directly and select them to work within their partnership of schools.
-This new training route allows you to choose the school in which you train with an expectation, but no absolute guarantee, of employment once you finish.
+School Direct is a programme where schools recruit trainees directly and select them to train to teach within their partnership of schools.
+This new training route allows you to choose the school in which you train with a possibility, but no absolute guarantee, of employment once you finish.

-If you prefer to spend more time training in the classroom, putting theory into practice and gaining confidence through increased contact with the school environment, then a School Direct programme could be a good option for you.
+If would like to spend most of your time training in the classroom, putting theory into practice and gaining confidence through increased contact with the school environment, then a School Direct programme could be a good option for you.

 What are the different routes?

 In order to help tailor training to your skills and experience, there are two separate School Direct training options: